blozano-tt/tt-logger/README.md

 # tt-logger

-A simple logging library built on top of spdlog.
+A Tenstorrent logging library built on top of spdlog.

 ## Features